 The Lassen Community College District Postretirement Health Benefits Plan (the Plan) is a single-employer OPEB plan administered by the District.
 Faculty hired prior to February 1, 1989, and confidential and management employees hired prior to June 30, 1989, may receive benefits from age 55 to age 65.
 The District pays 100% of the eligible retirees' medical and dental plan premiums as well as the premiums of their dependents.
 Before receiving benefits, confidential and management employees must have 10 years of service with the District.
 Faculty must have a total of 15 years in education with at least 10 years of employment with the District.
-As of June 30, 2019, the District has zero active full-time employee who are eligible for postretirement health benefits and 2 retirees who receive postemployment health benefits.
-One of the management retirees who receive postemployment health benefits met the hiring requirement and years of service requirement; and due to a disability, the age requirement was waived by the District.
+As of June 30, 2020, the District has zero active full-time employee who are eligible for postretirement health benefits and 2 retirees who receive postemployment health benefits.
+One of the management retirees who receive postemployment health benefits.
 This was an isolated occurrence, and all other retirees met all criteria established.